bounswe/bounswe2023group5/deliverables/Final Deliverables/451_Final_Project_Report.md

 - Notification requirements
 - Homepage requirements

-There are some requirements we cannot cover such as reporting feature.
+There are some requirements we could not cover such as reporting feature.
 You can access the frontend with this [link](http://ec2-51-20-78-40.eu-north-1.compute.amazonaws.com/games).
 You can access the backend of the application with this [link](http://ec2-16-16-166-22.eu-north-1.compute.amazonaws.com/)

 ### 3. Status Of Deliverables